importPI19fromDHGE/dhge-pi19-sem3/NET/README.md

   taken by the traffic originating in the neighboring AS”* (aus RFC 4271, S. 6 f.)

-  $/rightarrow$ BGP ermöglicht keine Einflussnahme jenseits des eigenen AS
+  $\rightarrow$ BGP ermöglicht keine Einflussnahme jenseits des eigenen AS

 ![BGP-Nutzungsmotivation Überblick](resources/routing-as-bgp.png)<!-- width=500px -->